abooij/kristina-auke/index.markdown

 layout: ka_main
 ---

 Wecome!
-Our wedding website is still **under construction**.
+Our wedding website is still under construction and was last updated on **{% last_modified_at %d %B %Y %}**.
 Our goal is to share imporant information about our wedding and hopefully answer questions that many of you might have so please come back in a few weeks.

 ### Venue